Santa Rosa, California: Fire department

 The Santa Rosa Fire Department provides fire protection and emergency medical services.
-Ambulance services are provided by Sonoma County Fire Department working in partnership with Medic Ambulance Service.
+Ambulance services are provided by Sonoma County Fire District working in partnership with Medic Ambulance Service.

 The Santa Rosa Fire Department, like many departments across the United States, made its start as a volunteer organization on February 12, 1861.
 Decades later in 1894 the department made its transition to a paid organization.
 In 1906 a massive 7.8 magnitude earthquake destroyed most of Santa Rosa.
 The department grew to 100 firefighters in 1983 with the addition of the city of Roseland to the SRFD responsibility area.
 Many members of the department serve as part of the California Task Force 4, one of the eight FEMA Urban Search and Rescue Task Forces throughout the state.
 The team, which is deployed as part of the nation's response to disasters both within and outside of the United States, specializes in dealing with large-scale disasters.